 The program will be highly accessible through blended delivery of online and in-class formats.
 The Master of Science in Health Science Education program offers online courses in learning and curriculum, simulation/technical & non-technical skills, online learning, educational leadership, assessment and evaluation, and research methods.
 In addition, two mandatory in-person residency periods must be completed.
 The program offers students two completion pathways: a course-based option which is offered in online format through part-time studies (full time may be considered with special permission), or a thesis-based option offered in either part-time or full-time studies.
 Non-health practitioners will only be considered for the full-time, thesis stream.

-Mandatory residency periods (HSI: HS 700 & HSII: HS 707) are held concurrently in June before the start of every academic year and every student in the MSc.
-HSEd program must complete 2 residency weeks twice during the entirety of their enrollment in the program.
+Mandatory residency periods (HS EDUC 700 & HS EDUC 707) are held concurrently in June before the start of every academic year and every student in the HSED Program must complete 2 residency weeks throughout their studies.

-Both HSI and HSII mandatory residency periods are held concurrently and for the 2018/2019 academic year the HSI residency period is June 4th-8th, 2018 and the HSII residency period is June 5th-8th, 2018.
+Both HS EDUC 700 and HS EDUC 707 mandatory residency periods are held concurrently.
 To learn more about the residency periods please see the Current Students tab.